TL;DR

 - Fitness & Nutrition Support: Get discounts on gym memberships, fitness trackers, and access to health and wellbeing apps to help you maintain a healthy lifestyle.

 This proactive approach is at the heart of our philosophy.
-At WeCovr, we believe in supporting our clients' holistic wellbeing.
-That's why, in addition to finding you the right policy, we provide complimentary access to our exclusive AI-powered calorie and nutrition tracker, CalorieHero, helping you take control of your health every single day.
+WeCovr believes in supporting our clients' holistic wellbeing.
+That's why, in addition to finding you a strong fit for your needs, we provide complimentary access to our exclusive AI-powered calorie and nutrition tracker, CalorieHero, helping you take control of your health every single day.

 A healthy lifestyle is your first and best line of defence.
 Small, consistent habits make a huge difference: